ga-wdi-quizzes/week-02/README.md

 Your Answer:
 ```
 Scope defines where the variable is accessible.
 If variable is declared outside of function then it is accessible globally through out the code whereas a local variable which is inside of a function is only available to access in that function.
+If variable is not declared inside the function it will be accessible through out the code.
 ```

 ### Question #6